slingr-stack/slingr-docs/content/en/platform-ref/slingr-dev-portal/managing-apps.md

   there is a problem, and you should contact support.

 - **`Version`**: This is the current version your app is running on.
 We periodically release new updates to the platform, and we automatically update apps when that's possible.
-If your app is behind, you will be able to manually trigger an update when you find it more convenient.
+You can set the upgrade strategy for your apps.
+  See [Upgrade Strategy](#upgrade-strategy) for more information.

 - **`Instances`**: This is the number of runtime instances for this environment.
 The more instances you have, the more requests and work your environment can handle, so this is a good way to scale your